Practical Facebook strategies for busy small business owners

-As a small business owner you’ve probably been told countless times you “need to be where your customers are”, and “Facebook is your most important marketing tool” or our favourite, the short but sweet “you can’t NOT be on there!”.
+As a small business owner, you’ve probably been told countless times “you need to be where your customers are”, “Facebook is your most important marketing tool” or “you can’t NOT be on there!”.
 If you can’t face adding another task to your ever-growing to-do list but know that Facebook is a must, we’ve compiled a few simple strategies to help alleviate some of that pressure.

-It’s advice that’s almost frustratingly easy to give and very hard to take when you’ve got too little time and too many priorities.
 The tips below aim to relieve some of that pressure by giving you practical ways to use Facebook effectively.
-This is advice you can put to work now.
+This is advice you can put to work now:

 Get a good smartphone

 Being connected and available will ultimately save you time and earn you business.
 Get a smartphone and download both the Facebook app and the Facebook pages app.
 Set your notifications so that you at least receive notifications for comments and messages to your page.
 Treat these notifications like you would a customer phone call of text message by replying to them as they happen.

 Use your phone to capture ad-hoc images and share stories on the go.
 For example, if you’re a tradie working on a project, snap a picture of your work at the end of each day – within a few weeks you’ll have an entire gallery of images showcasing your progress.
 If you keep forgetting, then set an alarm in the calendar to alert you during the quietest part of the day.

 Divide and conquer